Fine Time Fontayne: Career

-In the early years of his career Fontayne worked in cabaret, community and repertory theatre, as well as the Red Ladder Theatre Company.
-He has played a variety of roles in many long-running British TV series such as All Creatures Great and Small, Coronation Street, Emmerdale as well as both Heartbeat playing the role of a journalist on the Ashfordly Gazette and The Royal in which he appeared as Nobby Jepson, an ex-coal miner turned "back setter," in the episode Consequences.
+In the early years of his career Fontayne worked in cabaret, community and repertory theatre, and in the Red Ladder Theatre Company.
+He played roles in long-running British TV series including All Creatures Great and Small, Coronation Street, Emmerdale, and Heartbeat.

-He is a frequent voice in BBC Radio drama (including The Blackburn Files and Street and Lane) and has appeared in films including 24 Hour Party People and Butterfly Kiss.
+He is a frequent voice in BBC Radio dramas (including The Blackburn Files and Street and Lane) and has appeared in films including 24 Hour Party People and Butterfly Kiss.

 Fontayne appeared in the 2002 radio series The Little World of Don Camillo.
 He directed a successful production of Sleeping Beauty at the Mercury Theatre, Essex in December 2007 and January 2008.
 In February 2020, Fontayne portrayed the role of Ned Wainwright in the BBC soap opera Doctors.

-Fontayne was also a regular feature in Oldham Colliseum's annual pantomime, co-writing and performing as the pantomime dame in things such as Aladdin, Sleeping Beauty and Mother Goose.
+Fontayne was a regular feature in Oldham Colliseum's annual pantomime, co-writing and performing as the pantomime dame in productions of Aladdin, Sleeping Beauty, and Mother Goose.

+In 2023, he appeared as Joseph Broadbent in Shane Meadows' period drama The Gallows Pole.